 A few weeks ago I was perusing the interwebs, mainly pinterest, because it’s my latest obsession and I spend an inordinate amount of time pinning things that I want to eat, and things that I want at my wedding.
 I’m not quite sure how people planned weddings before Pinterest.
 It’s kinda the greatest invention of all times.
 But while I was knee deep in my wedding pinning extravaganza, I stumbled across something called Slutty Brownies.

 Clearly these caught my attention immediately.
 They are the brilliant creation of The Londoner and they are basically it’s a SUPER POWERED brownie made with layers of cookie dough, oreo cookies, and then a rich and decadent brownie layer.
 They are EVERYTHING.
-Seeing as how I’m a private chef, I made them for every single person in my life, including Jessica Simpson who I was cooking for at the time, and when asked on Leno what made them slutty she replied.. it’s because a lot of things go into them.
+Seeing as how I’m a private chef, I made them for every single person in my life, including Jessica Simpson who is my current private chef client, and when asked on Leno what made them slutty she replied.. it’s because a lot of things go into them.
 GENIUS.

 - This is the pan I bake these in – it’s a 9×9 square pan from Amazon and it’s the best.
 It’s a non-stick square pan – which is what you need.
 A glass pan or a pan of another size won’t yield the same results as the photos here.